 Forward-looking companies have already started building and implementing strategies of reskilling their employees with a focus on advanced IT skills, critical thinking and problem-solving.
 With the elimination of some jobs, plans are made to redeploy individuals to other positions in the company.
 This may require a restructuring of existing jobs and processes.
 But while those activities will assure utilization of the current talent within an organization, they need large investment, sound forecast and time.

 And the current speed of transformation would not always allow for such long-term strategies.
 Enter the contract workforce.
 The gig economy has been gathering more and more strength in the past years but has recently become an even more critical factor in shaping the workforce’s future.
-More extensive use of contract workers allows employers to manage better their cost (something that proved essential in the tumult that COVID created) and be able to bring the right skills at the right time quickly.
+More extensive use of contract workers allows employers to manage better their costs (something that proved essential in the tumult that COVID created) and be able to bring the right skills at the right time quickly.
 This trend is evident in a McKinsey study in mid-2020 where 70% of the 800 executive participants reported that they plan to increase the work of contract and temporary workers as they feel this would better meet their company’s needs.

 On an individual level, this trend would provide us more opportunities to find the most suitable employment options for our needs and give us even more of the flexibility that is so much sought after in the modern world.